simonmichael/hledger/MANUAL.md

     $ hledger register checking --effective
     2010/02/19 movie ticket         assets:checking                $-10         $-10

+### Metadata

+Extra metadata (a keyword and value) or tags (just keywords) may be attached to transactions and postings by inserting one or more comment lines containing KEY:[VALUE].
+In the example below, the transaction has a `purpose` tag with value "`research`", and the expenses:cinema posting has the `fun` and `outing` tags.

+    1/1 movie ticket
+      ; purpose: research
+      expenses:cinema       $10
+      ; fun:
+      ; outing:
+      assets:checking

+hledger does not yet allow querying on these fields; they are parsed for compatibility with ledger, but ignored.

 ### Default commodity

 You can set a default commodity or currency with a D directive.
 This will